top of page

 Low dose CT SCAN for lung cancer screening

-3 Ask your doctor about the benefits and potential harms of lung cancer screening.
-Talk about your preferences to decide and discuss if lung cancer screening is right for you.
+Ask your doctor about the benefits and potential harms associated with lung cancer screening.
+It's vital to express your preferences to determine if screening fits your health needs.

 Comments